 In the past, money managers generally managed the activity in a trading portfolio.
-Today more and more investors manage their own trading portfolios.
-High-net worth individuals typically still utilize a money manager.
+A portfolio manager will decide on asset allocation and how best to maintain a balanced portfolio.
+Today, more and more investors manage their trading portfolios, acting as their own portfolio managers.
+High-net-worth individuals still typically utilize a money manager.

 Trading portfolios can consist of actively traded short-term and long-term buy-and-hold investments.
 Traders after quick profits will take an active approach to investing, seeking shorter-term gains versus long-term appreciation.
 Investors who use a buy-and-hold strategy invest for long-term appreciation.
 These goals will determine investing strategies.